-There is a single grade for the course given on the basis of a group home exam (4 students).
-Late submissions will receive a Fail.
+There is a single grade for the course given on the basis of a group-based term paper (two weeks, from Week 10 to Week 12, maximum 4 students).

 The exam can only be answered in English.

 A - F

 PC: Word, PowerPoint, Excel.

 Selected academic articles and bookchapters to be announced.
 All lecture notes and case study notes form part of the curriculum

 - ECTS Credits